 - Request access to an amendment of your medical record.

 - You have the right to be informed of available resources for resolving disputes, grievances and conflicts regarding your care.
-To make a complaint about your care, please contact our Patient Relations Specialist, Quality Department at:
+To make a complaint about your care, please contact:

 Andrea Cook, CPXP